-Marriage looks wonderfully endearing to the single person who has by no means married, and probably to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a hard function at occasions.
+Marriage would seem wonderfully endearing to the single person who has never ever married, and probably to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult work at times.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is the two a excellent and a negative point.
+We carry so significantly of ourselves into our marriages – which is both a excellent and a undesirable factor.

-We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit also significantly income, not look for to manage us, that they will want to spend time with us.
-We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote too significantly cash, not seek out to control us, that they will want to devote time with us.
+We also deliver in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.

 For example, if I’m upset with my husband and I emotionally withdraw, he doesn’t have a clue why, but he will recognize my distance and his thoughts will begin to ponder “what’s wrong here?”
 If he is a peacemaker.

 Your motive is to relax and unwind but your wife may need you home to look after the children while she prepares dinner.
 Therefore, she expects you to understand her situation and come home immediately after work.
 The baby is crying, the twins are fighting and your oldest son is self-absorbed in playing computer games.

 Well of course you’ll have conflicts.
 You are two people coming from two families with two different backgrounds, personalities, interests, life aspirations, expectations, cultures, biases, prejudices (oh yes you do!), political perspectives, religious experiences, spending patterns, and soooo much more.